-Wherever you drive in the United States or Canada, an advisor is available to assist you over the phone.
-A dealer technician, if available, can travel to your location within a 30 mile (50 km) radius of a participating Cadillac dealership.
+A dealer technician will travel to your location within a 30 mile (50 km) radius of a participating Cadillac dealership.
 If beyond this radius, we will arrange to have your car towed to the nearest Cadillac dealership.
+Each technician travels with a specially equipped service vehicle complete with the necessary Cadillac parts and tools required to handle most roadside repairs.